wolfmanjm/GroovyJoyRovio/Readme.md

 down, short presses move it up a little so it can have more than three positions.

-All the library dependenciaes are in the ./libs directory.
+All the library dependencies are in the ./libs directory.

 The UI uses SwingBuilder from Groovy for the UI, which makes it pretty easy to write and modify.